Paul Brand (physician): Career

 During his career, Brand received many awards and honors.
 He was awarded the Hunterian professorship of the Royal College of Surgeons in 1952, and the Lasker Award in 1960.
 Queen Elizabeth honored him with a title of the Commander of the Order of the British Empire in 1961.
 He served as President of The Leprosy Mission International based in London and was on the Panel of Experts on leprosy of the World Health Organization.
 He was one of the main architects of the All-Africa Leprosy Rehabilitation and Training Center in Addis Ababa, Ethiopia, and the Schieffelin Leprosy Research and Training Center at Karigiri, India, in the Vellore district.
 He was an honorary member of the American Society of Hand Therapists, in recognition of his many contributions to the field.
 In 1966, he accepted a post as chief of rehabilitation at the public hospital in Carville, Louisiana, the only leprosy hospital in the United States.
 He worked there until his retirement in 1986.
-From 1993 to 1999, he was the President of The Leprosy Mission International, then moving to Seattle to become the Clinical Professor of Orthopoedics, Emeritus, at the University of Washington.
+From 1993 to 1999, he was the President of The Leprosy Mission International, then moving to Seattle to become the clinical professor of orthopoedics, emeritus, at the University of Washington.
+Indias's Mahatma Gandhi Foundation selected him as the only Westerner to server on that board...The US Public Health Service awarded him their highest award.

 A biography was written on him, Ten Fingers for God by Dorothy Clarke Wilson.

 His appreciation of the importance and value of pain is well described in his 1993 book with Philip Yancey, Pain: The Gift Nobody Wants.
 He saw pain as vital for the preservation of healthy tissue in anyone leading a normal life and he gives horrifying descriptions of the results of insensitivity in those with Hansen's disease or congenital absence of pain.
 He goes on to question the pursuit of pleasure in Western society and offers practical ways to ameliorate the effects of pain.
 The book contains a foreword by Surgeon General C. Everett Koop.

+Family

+Brand was married to Margaret and they had six children.